Anashel-RPG/anashel-utils/README.md

 ## ✨ Features

-- **Adaptive Merging**: Merge two LoRA models with various strategies.
+- **Adaptive Merging**: Merge two LoRA models with adaptive merge strategies.
+- **Manual Weight Merging**: Support for traditional weighted merging, allowing users to force specific weights.
-- **Mix or Weighted Options**: Choose from single adaptive weighted merges or create mixed versions with adaptive merging for 25%, 50%, and 75% weights automatically.
+- **Mix or Weighted Options**: Choose from single weighted, or create mixed versions for 25%, 50%, and 75% weights automatically.
 - **User-Friendly Guidance**: Easy-to-follow prompts guide you through the setup.

 ## 📋 What is Adaptive Merging